ptlthg/SkyHanni/CONTRIBUTING.md

   - Mods that have reached their end of life.
 (Rip SBA, Dulkir and Soopy).
     - The mod has, according to Hypixel rules, illegal features ("cheat mod/client").
     - If you can improve the existing feature in a meaningful way.
-- All new classes should be written in Kotlin, with one exception:
+- All new classes should be written in Kotlin, with a few exceptions:
+    - Config files in `at.hannibal2.skyhanni.config.features`
     - Mixin classes in `at.hannibal2.skyhanni.mixins.transformers`
 - New features should be made in Kotlin objects unless there is a specific reason for it not to.
     - If the feature needs to use forge events or a repo pattern, annotate it with `@SkyHanniModule`